nhauzenb/SGPE-ECNM11060/README.md

 1. An overview of Bayesian econometrics
 2. Bayesian inference in the Normal linear regression model
 3. Overview of recent advances in Bayesian macroeconometrics
-4. Introduction to Bayesian machine learning methods
+4. Introduction to Bayesian nonparametrics and machine learning methods
 6. Bayesian vector autoregressions (BVARs)
 7. Bayesian state space models: TVP-VARs and Dynamic factor models (DFMs)